0xSobky/XSSBuster/readme.md

 * [https://hackerone.com/reports/125386#activity-888336](https://hackerone.com/reports/125386#activity-888336)

 # The Solution:
-**XSSB** simply utilizes [taint checking](https://en.wikipedia.org/wiki/Taint_checking) to guard against accidental mistakes and poor security practices commonly employed by JS libraries that may lead to DOM-based XSS vulnerabilities.
+**XSSB** mainly utilizes [taint checking](https://en.wikipedia.org/wiki/Taint_checking) to guard against accidental mistakes and poor security practices commonly employed by JS libraries that may lead to DOM-based XSS vulnerabilities.

 So, basically, **XSSB** offers you the freedom to deploy any given third-party code into your DOM while at the same time covering your DOM's back!